nowtechnologies/open-ventilator/index.md

 ## 4. Pressure control mode when the patient has spontaneous breathing
 As already described at the pressure control mode section in this mode a maximum pressure is maintained for a couple of seconds, then the pressure is decreased to the level of min. pressure.
-Since, the minimum pressure is not zero, the lung is always inflated and the alveoli can't collapse.
-The disadvantage of the pressure control is, that if the patient has spontaneous breathing, it might not match the patients breathing rhythm and it can cause anxiety.
+Since the minimum pressure is not zero, the lung is always inflated and the alveoli can't collapse.
+The disadvantage of the pressure control is, that if the patient has spontaneous breathing, it might not match the patient's breathing rhythm and it can cause anxiety.
 In the worst case,e.g. coughing it can damage the lungs of the patient.
-Therefore, if a patient has spontaneous breathing, APRV or bilevel pressure control mode is used.
+Therefore, if a patient has spontaneous breathing, APRV, or bilevel pressure control mode is used.

 APRV is a lung-protective control mode that is suitable for patients with ARDS.
 It protects lung from exceeding high pressure and the patient can breathe freely.